Skip to main content

 - Perfect knowledge of safety basics on snow terrain: roping and crevasse rescue techniques

-- Travelling and climbing at once on rocky, snow and mixed terrain: shortening the rope and belaying techniques
+- Moving as a team on rocky, snow and mixed terrain, including shortening the rope and belaying techniques

 - Use of ice screws and cams